-\begin{proof} Let $X$ be $\Spa(R,R^\circ)$ with $R$ a Tate algebra $R=K\langle T_1,\ldots,T_n\rangle/I$.
-We can embed $X$ as a Zariski closed subvariety of $\mathbb{B}^n$.
-For any pair of points $x,y\in X(K)$ the set of Kobayashi chains joining them in $X$ is smaller than the one in $\mathbb{B}^n$.
-It then suffices to show that the semi-distance on $\mathbb{B}^n$ is a distance, which is done in \cite[Example 2.9]{CherryKoba}. \end{proof} We now prove a generalization of \cite[Lemma 2.13]{CherryKoba}. \begin{proposition} Let $X$ be a proper finitely presented scheme over $\OO_K$.
+We now prove a generalization of \cite[Lemma 2.13]{CherryKoba}. \begin{proposition} Let $X$ be a proper finitely presented scheme over $\OO_K$.
 If the special fiber $X_k$ is pure, then the semi-distance on $X_K^{\an}(K)$ is a distance. \end{proposition} \begin{proof} As we showed in Section \ref{section:inherit}, by the purity of $X_k$, any analytic map $\mathbb{B}^1\ra X_K^{\ad}$ induces a constant map when composed with the specialization morphism $X^{\ad}_K\ra X_k$.
 In particular, any Kobayashi chain is constant on the special fiber, and therefore factors over some open affinoid subvariety of $X_K^{\ad}$.
 The result then follows from the fact that Cherry's semi-distance on an affinoid is a distance (Proposition \ref{prop:aff_are_koba}). \end{proof}

 We now show that Cherry's semi-distance does not ``see'' the hyperbolicity of a space in general.
 That is, roughly speaking, the next theorem says that the Cherry-Kobayashi semi-distance on a constant proper variety over $k(\!(t)\!)$ is a distance if and only if the variety is pure.
 Therefore, this semi-distance is not enough to detect the hyperbolicity of a variety, as it only detects rational curves.